Required

 Maryland Hit and Run Lawyer

 If you are involved in a hit and run accident, you should immediately consult with a Maryland hit and run lawyer.
 Under Maryland law, drivers who are involved in an accident are required to remain at the scene until they have complied with certain obligations.
 Leaving the scene of an accident is frequently called a “hit and run,” and it is associated with criminal penalties and MVA sanctions.
-If you are accused of fleeing the scene of an accident, it is important to get legal representation from a Maryland traffic lawyer.
+If you are accused of fleeing the scene of an accident, it is important to get legal representation from a skilled traffic attorney.

 Maryland Hit and Run Laws